-The Double Six is a fast car, as it should be with a six-litre, 313bhp V12 engine, and the power delivery is matched to an equally smooth automatic transmission.
+The Double Six is a fast car, as it should be with a 5.3L, 313bhp V12 engine, and the power delivery is matched to an equally smooth automatic transmission.
 The Double Six was far cheaper than the cheapest Rolls-Royce or Bentley in its day but oozes much the same opulence and is virtually as well made

 Engine 5,993cc.
 V12 cylinders, 313bhp at 5,350rpm.
 Four-speed automatic gearbox, rear-wheel drive.
 Top speed 152mph, 0-60 in 7.5 seconds.
 Fuel consumption 14-19mpg.